Heritage High School (Frisco, Texas)

 Heritage High School is a public high school in Frisco, Texas (USA).
 It is part of the Frisco Independent School District.

 History

 Heritage opened for the first time to freshmen and sophomore students in the fall of 2009.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was rated "A" by the Texas Education Agency.
 Heritage High School is ranked 105th within Texas.
 The school offers Advanced Placement (AP) coursework and exams; the AP participation rate at Heritage High School is 57%.
 The total minority enrollment is 59%, and 14% of students are economically disadvantaged.
 Heritage High School is 1 of 12 high schools in the Frisco ISD.

 Heritage High School has an 8/10 GREATSCHOOLS rating.
 This school is rated above average in school quality compared to other schools in Texas.

 Athletics

 The Heritage Coyotes compete in the following sports: